Sandalots/EVALLab/README.md

    # If no GitHub repo is found in the paper, the agent will use the provided local codebase path
    # or fallback to papers/codebases/ if available.
    ```

-## Performance

-**~94.2% success rate** (339/360 metrics matched) with 1.05% mean deviation from baseline results currently when fed the 'Decontextualization' paper using the 'Full Corpus searchspace'.